 Diagnostic test choices and prognoses were influenced by factors additional to the described injury.
 Therapists often discussed the trade-off between idealistic and realistic management for diagnostic tests and prescribed rehabilitation.
 The main factor which influenced selection of diagnostic tests was cost.
 Time implications were also linked to cost, specifically, time required to conduct tests, availability of time in appointments and overall time for referral and duration on waiting lists.
 A number of therapists commented that they would only recommend referral for further tests if attempts to rehabilitate the patient had first proven unsuccessful or there were significant concerns.

 Selection of diagnostic tests was also influenced by the patient’s sports ability, outcome goals, and in some cases the outcome goals of parents and family.
+The aetiological causes of instability i.e. traumatic versus atraumatic were not stated as significant in decision making.
 Patients engaged in competitive sport were more likely to have referrals for technology-based objective testing in a shorter time frame compared to those competing at school or recreational levels.
-There was no consistent practice regarding onward referral with noticeable differences in practice e.g. vignette 2, where surgical referral was discussed given their level of sport, but this not extended to the other vignettes.(24, 32)
+There was no consistent practice regarding onward referral with noticeable differences in practice e.g. vignette 2, where surgical referral was discussed given their level of sport, but this not extended to the other vignettes.
+Existing guidelines which differentiate between minimum levels of investigation for traumatic and atraumatic shoulder instability were not referenced by participants (24, 32).

 In most cases, therapists identified the patient as being likely to have a positive outcome with physiotherapy.
-(29, 31, 45)The overall prognosis of the patient, differential diagnostic process and perceived effectiveness of treatment were influenced by physiotherapists pre-existing knowledge (including experiential learning) and evidence within the literature, notably statistical likelihood of reoccurrence (box 6).
+This is consistent with some published literature investigating rehabilitation protocols for both traumatic and atraumatic instability, although evidence is limited by study design, length of follow up and heterogeneity in outcome measures (29, 31, 45).
+The overall prognosis of the patient, differential diagnostic process and perceived effectiveness of treatment were influenced by physiotherapists pre-existing knowledge (including experiential learning) and evidence within the literature, notably statistical likelihood of reoccurrence (box 6).

 Box 6.
 Quote illustrating therapists prognosis with reference to statistical likelihood